 Sounds overwhelming?
 Don’t worry, A-List Education is here to help!
 A-List is one of the leading New York tutoring companies and now our expert London-based team can guide you through every step of the U.S. college application process.

 Confused?
-While every student is different (and we customise our plans accordingly) the questions below provide some useful guidelines.
+While every student is different (and we customise our plans accordingly) our video and the questions below provide some useful guidelines.

 How many times should I take the test?

 Plan to take the test 2-3 times.
 This reduces test-day anxiety and many colleges allow you to ‘superscore’ meaning that you can combine your best subscore for each section across multiple test dates.

 SAT—Target the March and/or May tests and if necessary retake in October/December.
 Register for the tests well in advance at sat.collegeboard.org.
 ACT—Target the April and/or June tests and if necessary retake in September/October.
 Register for the tests well in advance at www.actstudent.org.
 Note: some test dates (like June and October) will coincide with your UK exams—start preparing early or avoid these test dates as your UK exam results are a crucial part of your US application.

 When should I start preparing for the tests?

 It’s tricky to cram for these tests, they do not just test content but your ability to problem solve.
 Avoid stress and start regular preparation 2-6 months in advance.
 Most of our clients receive 20+ hours of tutoring for 1-2 hours per week.
 Begin with a diagnostic full-length practice test to gauge your starting point and take regular tests along the way.
 Research the average scores for freshmen admitted to your target colleges and calculate how many points you need to improve.